-I’m definitely doing what I want to do now, and I love being an executive chef.
-My goal is to one day move up to being a corporate chef, where I would run multiple restaurants.
+I’m doing what I want to do, and I love being an executive chef.
+My goal is to one day run multiple restaurants.

 Charles Armstrong is the executive chef at Catch 54, a high-quality seafood restaurant considered one of the best waterfront restaurants in Delaware.
 Getting the job was no accident for Charles.
 His years of hard work and training gave him the opportunity to succeed.